molecanth/molecanth.github.io/index.md

 This module is an end-to-end differential expression analysis (DGE) workflow which can be applied to a variety of biological questions using RNA-seq data.
 The module requires a working knowledge of R and will utilize the R integrated environment RStudio.

-### Learning Objectives
+## Learning Objectives

-- Process raw RNA-seq data to prpeare for DE analysis
+- Process raw RNA-seq data to prepare for DE analysis
-- QC on count data using Principal Component Analysis (PCA) and heirarchical clustering
+- Perform QC on count data using Principal Component Analysis (PCA) and heirarchical clustering
 - Perform DE analysis using DESeq2
 - Visualizing expression patterns of differentially expressed genes
 - Performing functional analysis on gene lists with R

-### Contents
+## Contents

-#### Differential Gene Expression (DGE) using RNA-seq raw counts data
+## Differential Gene Expression (DGE) using RNA-seq raw counts data

 | Lessons            |
 |:------------------------|